Skip to main content

 If you have a tremor that's affecting your life, your GP may prescribe medicine.
 Medicine cannot cure the tremor, but it often helps to reduce the shaking or trembling.

-You may need to take medicine all the time or only when you need it.
-For example, before a stressful situation that causes your tremor to get worse.
+You may be prescribed medicine to take all the time or only when you need it.
+For example, you could take it before a stressful situation that may cause your tremor to get worse.

-If a tremor is affecting your head or voice, you may have injections to block the nerves and relax the muscles.
+If you have a head tremor or the tremor affects your voice, you may have injections to block the nerves and relax your muscles.

 In rare cases, brain surgery may be an option to treat a severe tremor that is not helped by medicine.